ashik-e-rabbani/QA-Automation-suite/README.md

 * Running Cypress tests
 * Running Postman collections with Newman
 * Running K6 performance tests
-* Generating Results and Report (Will be avaiable as downloadable in each actions)
+* Generating Results and Report (Will be avaiable for download under each GHA)

 ---